Skip to content

 Inputs

-Instance parameters and graph dependencies can be provided via a @DependencyGraph.Factory interface that returns the target graph.
+Runtime inputs can be provided via a @DependencyGraph.Factory interface that returns the target graph.
+These parameters must be annotated with exactly one of @Provides, @Includes, or @Extends.

 @DependencyGraph